 Does your calendar look like a masterfully played Tetris game—filled to the top with colorful shapes, with only a dark sliver of free space along the side where you get to sleep?
 Or are you one of these guys: “I don’t use a calendar.”
 “Why don’t you just live in the moment?”
 “Be more… Read more »

 Last year I went to a U2 concert.
 I didn’t check the set list and didn’t even realize they made a new album.
 I didn’t buy a t-shirt.
 I got there a bit later than I thought I would (bands always start an hour late, so no biggie right?).
 Everything went fine, but I was… Read more »

-In The Odyssey, Odysseus runs into the sirens.
+In The Odyssey, Odysseus ran into the sirens.
 The sirens are beautiful creatures who sing on the rocks in the ocean, seducing ship workers.
 Odysseus knew that he would pass the sirens while traveling.
-He couldn’t pass up the opportunity to hear their siren song–it was a once in a lifetime opportunity.
-But he also didn’t want… Read more »
+He could not pass up the opportunity to hear their siren song–it was a once in a lifetime opportunity.
+But he also did… Read more »

 Nobody likes rules.
 But imagine if there was a quick rule that could help you live a more intense, full life, with less self-doubt and second-guessing and more doing.
 Behold: the 80/20 rule.
 This is useful because you can throw the numbers 80 in 20 into most parts of your life, and you’ll get some wise adage that… Read more »

 I tried teaching my baby 100 times to write its name on the whiteboard, but it was an incompetent mess.
 It kept dropping the marker.
 “YOU’RE FIRED!”
 I screamed before storming out of the room.

 There are two kinds of regret: closed regret and open regret. closed regret – there is nothing more that you can do. open regret – there is still something you can do.